MoneyforNotn/Mindful-Presence-app/README.md

 # Mindful Presence app
 Native App Store Daily Alignment app - practice presence by connecting your goals with everyday actions

+**Mindful Presence is designed to help you cultivate a deeper connection with yourself through daily alignment practices.
+By setting clear intentions and acknowledging your emotions, you develop greater self-awareness and presence in your daily life.**

+Regular practice helps you stay grounded, make conscious choices, and live more intentionally.
+Our approach combines ancient wisdom with modern psychology to support your journey toward mindfulness and personal growth.

 # How to use